badd-labs/badd-labs/labs/A2/README.md

 After the transation, the $z$ Ether should still be in `Charlie`'s balance.

-Note that `Charlie` can transfer Ether via a basic Ethereum transaction or a transaction externally calling the `deposit()` function.
+Hint: You should consider two approaches `Charlie` will attempt to use to transfer Ether: 1) He may send a basic Ethereum transaction that calls no function in `bank_m`.
+2) He may send a transaction to externally call the `deposit()` function in `bank_m` explicitly.

 <!--